 Marketers today understand that buyers do not necessarily flow through these stages in sequential order.
-For example, I saw one social media ad for software (ToFu) and after completing a 14-day trial (BoFu), I signed up for an annual subscription.
-I had never engaged with the brand previously, but I already knew my problems needed to be solved with technology.
-Voila, there was the solution I needed in my Facebook feed.
+For example, imagine a social media ad for software (ToFu) shows up in your feed.
+After completing a 14-day trial (BoFu), you’re prompted to sign up for an annual subscription.
+You’ve never engaged with the brand previously, but you knew your problems needed to be solved with technology.
+Voila, there was the solution you needed in your Facebook feed.

 What is top, middle, and bottom of the funnel content?

 Is the marketing funnel dead?
 No, but the marketing funnel has evolved.
 Just as marketing has become synonymous with content marketing, the marketing funnel is a reflection of this evolution.

 As you visualize the marketing funnel, you need to think of content that will serve as marketing tactics to reach intended audiences (target audiences, if you prefer) at these various stages at the top, middle, and bottom of the funnel.